-The school can permanently maintain all student records and can be furnished to students upon written request, provided all financial obligations are current.
+The school permanently maintains all student records which can be furnished with a written request.
 The first copy of official school transcripts will be provided free of charge.
-A \$10.00 fee will be assessed for each additional copy of official school transcripts.
+A \$10.00 fee will be assessed for each additional copy of school transcripts.
 Students requesting any documents from their educational files will be charged \$10.00 for up to 20 pages and \$1.00 per additional page per request.
+Students will not be denied a copy of their transcript because of pending financial obligations to the school.